karmachurch/karmachurch/README.md

 - ashe or heat she/he adult i am going to kill you
-- w2i, frequently offtab/people watching
+- smt, portal, typology, 2000s media [& more](https://rentry.co/embryon)
-- not the most social person but feel free to chat with me
+- w2i, frequently offtab. not the most social person but i love to chat
-- i could not care less if you touched my pixels just sit w me goddamnit
 - no dni i hide if youre a freak or i dont like you